Note

 Lossless compressed audio

 Lossless compression allows you to recreate the original uncompressed file.
 The compressed file is typically much smaller than the original, without any loss, but the actual compression depends on the input.
-It achieves compression by uses multiple methods to remove redundancy from the file.
+It achieves compression by using multiple methods to remove redundancy from the file.

 The most common lossless compression is FLAC.